Kiwi with his father in front of Kiwi's Mustang.

 Kiwi's Cheyenne pick-up truck towing his Corvette

-This is Kiwi's Father's steering wheel that used to be on his 1955 Chevy, but is currently on my Father's 1955 Chevy or "double nickel" as Kiwi use to say.
+This is Kiwi's father's steering wheel that used to be on his 1955 Chevy but is currently on my father's '55 or "double nickel" as Kiwi would say.

 Kiwi with his son, Noah.

 This is Kiwi with Noah and my brother, BB.

 Baby Connor wearing a sweater that my parents got for him.
 The buttons are Cars!
 His dog is in the background.